Scaling and Root Planing

 The dental procedure, referred to as “periodontal cleaning” or “perio deep cleaning,” allows your gum tissue to heal and reduces pocket depths.
 The deep cleaning procedure is so thorough that the procedure often requires more than one office visit.

 When you develop periodontal disease, Dr. Zachary Streit will recommend a dental procedure that coincides with the type and severity of the disease.
 His first, non-surgical step requires a special cleaning called scaling and root planing.
-The scaling and planing remove plaque and tartar deposits that have settled on the tooth and root surfaces.
-The procedure, referred to as "periodontal cleaning" or "perio deep cleaning," allows your gum tissue to heal and reduces pocket depths.
-The deep cleaning procedure is so thorough that the procedure often requires more than one office visit.
+Scaling and planing remove plaque and tartar deposits that have settled on the tooth and root surfaces.
+The procedure, also referred to as “periodontal cleaning” or “perio deep cleaning,” allows your gum tissue to heal and reduces pocket depths.
 In rare cases, a second step Dr. Streit might consider is surgery, but again, this is only in rare cases.
 Normally, the periodontal deep cleaning is effective.

 Your at-home dental cleanings, consisting of brushing and flossing regularly, will be essential to help keep periodontal disease from becoming more serious or from recurring.
 In addition, after your periodontal deep cleaning treatment, you will want to schedule regular dental checkups with Distinctive Dentistry to maintain good periodontal health.
 Serving Edmonds, Mountlake Terrace, and the Northern Seattle, WA, area, Distinctive Dentistry can stop or lessen your periodontal disease with periodontal deep cleaning.